-Cash used to increase Credit Enhancement amounts to required levels for the nine-month periods ended September 30, 2003 and 2002 was \$19.6 million and \$13.6 million, respectively.
-Cash released from Trusts and their related Spread Accounts to the Company for the nine-month periods ended September 30, 2003 and 2002, was \$20.2 million and \$49.0 million, respectively.
+Cash used to increase Credit Enhancement amounts to required levels for the three-month periods ended March 31, 2004 and 2003 was \$635,000 and \$3.9 million, respectively.
+Cash released from Trusts and their related Spread Accounts to the Company for the three month periods ended March 31, 2004 and 2003, was \$6.2 million and \$9.0 million, respectively.
 Changes in the amount of Credit Enhancement required for term securitization transactions and releases from Trusts and their related Spread Accounts are affected by the relative size, seasoning and performance of the various pools of Contracts securitized that make up the Company's managed portfolio to which the respective Spread Accounts are related.
-During the nine months ended September 30, 2003 the Company made initial deposits to Spread Accounts of \$18.7 million related to its term securitization transactions, compared to $\$6.8\ \text{million}$ in the 2002 period.
-The acquisition of Contracts for subsequent sale in securitization transactions, and the need to fund Spread Accounts and increase Credit Enhancement levels when those transactions take place, results in a continuing need for capital.
-The amount of capital required is most heavily dependent on the rate of the Company's Contract purchases (other than flow purchases), the required level of initial Credit Enhancement in securitizations, and the extent to which the previously established Trusts and their related Spread Accounts either release cash to the Company or capture cash from collections on securitized Contracts.
+During the three months ended March 31, 2003 the Company made initial deposits to Spread Accounts and funded initial overcollateralization of \$10.7 million related to its term securitization transactions.
+The acquisition of Contracts for subsequent sale in securitization transactions, and the need to fund Spread Accounts and initial overcollateralization, if any, and increase Credit Enhancement levels when those transactions take place, results in a continuing need for capital.
+The amount of capital required is most heavily dependent on the rate of the Company's Contract purchases the required level of initial Credit Enhancement in securitizations, and the extent to which the previously established Trusts and their related Spread Accounts either release cash to the Company or capture cash from collections on securitized Contracts.
 The Company is currently limited in its ability to purchase Contracts due to certain liquidity constraints.
-As of September 30, 2003, the Company had cash on hand of \$27.1 million and available Contract purchase commitments from its warehouse credit facilities of \$200.7 million.
+As of March 31, 2004, the Company had cash on hand of \$42.9 million and available Contract purchase commitments from its warehouse credit facilities of \$74.0 million.
 The Company's plans to manage the need for liquidity include the completion of additional term securitizations that would provide additional credit availability from the warehouse credit facilities, and matching its levels of Contract purchases to its availability of cash.
 There can be no assurance that the Company will be able to complete term securitizations on favorable economic terms or that the Company will be able to complete term securitizations at all.
 If the Company is unable to complete such securitizations, interest income and other portfolio related income would decrease.